tzlaine/small_wg1_papers/P2745_unicode_3_segmentation.md

 iteration of the loop, but the line `l` (`== *lines.begin()`) is the line in the *first* iteration of the loop.

-I know all of that was complicated.
-To keep things simple, users can follow this rule:
+That was complicated; to keep things simple, users can follow this rule:

 When given a grapheme or transcoding subrange `s`, comparisons of `s.begin()` to `s.end()` are fine, and so is iteration between `s.begin()` and